What Do you need !?

 Robertson Engagement Grant

-The Robertson Engagement Grant includes one year of ASA membership, Annual Meeting registration, ASA Women’s Caucus membership, and a modest Annual Meeting travel stipend.
-Awardees will be selected annually beginning in 2026.
+The grant includes one year of ASA membership, Annual Meeting registration, ASA Women’s Caucus membership, and a modest Annual Meeting travel stipend.

 Eligibility